christyguajardo/osticket-prereqs/README.md

 ![image](https://github.com/christyguajardo/osticket-prereqs/assets/147533626/a8ce14a5-f0e2-4276-8d6c-95cd8e8c4d61)

 This concludes the demonstration.
-In the next tutorial, we are going to explore osTicket lifecycle.
+In the next tutorial, we are going to explore post installation and configurations for osTickets.